The Best Places To Visit In Colorado

 The month of February salutes the skiing culture with the Steamboat Winter Festival and Parade, the only parade where the performers march on skis!

 But there is more to Steamboat than skiing.
-Summer offers lush, green mountain hikes, sparkling water sports and the famous Steamboat Balloon Festival in June.
+Summer offers lush, green mountain hikes, sparkling water sports, and the famous Steamboat Balloon Festival in June.

 Lincoln Avenue, the town’s main street, is also the center of activity.
 The street is lined with cute shops.
 The eateries offer Restaurant Week in late September.
-There is something going on every night at the various venues and you can buy the freshest produce at the regular Farmers Markets.
+There is something going on every night at the various venues, and you can buy the freshest produce at the regular Farmers’ Markets.

-PRACTICAL INFORMATION: Steamboat Springs is about 3 hours drive from Denver.
+Steamboat Springs is about 3 hours drive from Denver.
 Greyhound Buses depart from Denver Union Station.

 Pikes Peak